goffersoft/automating-aws-with-python/README.md

   Awsbot cli - AWS Automation Tool CLI.

 Options:
-  --profile TEXT  profile name to use while creatting a boto3 session --region TEXT   overide the region name in the aws profile --config TEXT   region config csv file to use
+  --profile TEXT  profile name to use while creating a boto3 session --region TEXT   overide the region name in the aws profile --config TEXT   region config csv file to use
   --help          Show this message and exit.